 The Hospitality Committee

-The Justice & Peace Committee is organized by subcommittees that focus on systemic injustices and their impact on human lives and advocate for societal changes that improve the lives of those who face systemic oppression.
+The Justice & Peace Ministry is organized by committees that focus on systemic injustices and their impact on human lives and advocate for societal changes that improve the lives of those who face systemic oppression.

 Loaves & Fishes